ayarchvs/Campus-Ministry-Evaluation-System/README.md

 >[!IMPORTANT]
 # 🟢New Features on this update:

+## ❄️0.
+New Features: since last update unlisted
+ - Event List -
+  1. Event list page now shows eventlist
+  2. Event list data is from db (connected)
+  3. Changed the collumns for better presentation
+  4. changed the old btns look
+  5. hid the update and delete button under options btn for +1 layer of confirmation
+  6. btns are working now, detailed update is listed below

+- Register Page -
+  1. Register page has type now
+  2. Register page can submit to db now

+- Staff Page -
+  1. added a staff page for management
+  2. shows staff list from db
+  3. has option btns (update and delete)

 ## ❄️1.
 New Feature: View Event btn now works
  -> 1. added btns "view" & "Options" (this was just a link before) -> 2.
 View now successfully brings you to the event detail page